BRL-CAD/brlcad/src/external/CREO/README.txt

 To avoid needing to unlock the dll after each build for testing, you need to set up your CREO instance to load the toolkit.
 See https://www.ptcusercommunity.com/thread/121253

+BRL-CAD's DLL files must be placed in the appropriate locations within the CREO hierarchy so the parametric.exe executable can find them, even when testing a development build - even if the dll files from BRL-CAD are located in the same directory as the creo-brl.dll file, they will not be located and the plugin will fail to load (without any log message indicating why.)
+The .exe version will run, but if the goal is to test the dll the BRL-CAD libs *must* first be in position (see other docs for details.)